smyte-forks/MaxMind-DB-Reader-python/README.rst

 exported from ``maxminddb``.
 Valid modes are:

 * MODE_MMAP_EXT - use the C extension with memory map.
+* MODE_MEMORY_EXT - use the C extension with full memory load.
 * MODE_MMAP - read from memory map.
 Pure Python.
 * MODE_FILE - read database as standard file.
 Pure Python.
 * MODE_MEMORY - load database into memory.
 Pure Python.